Cognitive bias: Types

-The fact that some biases reflect motivation, specifically the motivation to have positive attitudes to oneself, accounts for the fact that many biases are self-serving or self-directed (e.g., illusion of asymmetric insight, self-serving bias).
+As some biases reflect motivation specifically the motivation to have positive attitudes to oneself.
+It accounts for the fact that many biases are self-motivated or self-directed (e.g., illusion of asymmetric insight, self-serving bias).
 There are also biases in how subjects evaluate in-groups or out-groups; evaluating in-groups as more diverse and "better" in many respects, even when those groups are arbitrarily defined (ingroup bias, outgroup homogeneity bias).

 Some cognitive biases belong to the subgroup of attentional biases, which refers to paying increased attention to certain stimuli.
 It has been shown, for example, that people addicted to alcohol and other drugs pay more attention to drug-related stimuli.
 Common psychological tests to measure those biases are the Stroop task and the dot probe task.

 Individuals' susceptibility to some types of cognitive biases can be measured by the Cognitive Reflection Test (CRT) developed by Shane Frederick (2005).